IBM/telco-network-cloud-drivers/content/installation/lm/production/install-lm.md

 Be sure to update any ports, hostnames, usernames and passwords shown if you provided overrides in your `custom values` file.

-## TNCO
+## TNC-O

 ### No Host

-If you kept the `noHost` Ingress rules enabled for TNCO, then the UI and API will be accessible at:
+If you kept the `noHost` Ingress rules enabled for TNC-O, then the UI and API will be accessible at:

 - UI - https://<your-host-ip>:32443/ui (non-secure http://<your-host-ip>:32080/ui)
 - API - https://<your-host-ip>:32443 (non-secure http://<your-host-ip>:32080)

-The ports shown above are the default for the Ingress controller installed as part of TNCO, so adjust them if you configured alternative values.
+The ports shown above are the default for the Ingress controller installed as part of TNC-O, so adjust them if you configured alternative values.

 ### Host Based